tensorchord/pgvecto.rs/README.md

 | algorithm.hnsw.memmap  | string  | (Optional) `ram` ensures that the persisent part of algorithm always stays in memory while `disk` suggests otherwise. |
 | algorithm.hnsw.m       | integer | (Optional) Maximum degree of the node.                                                                                |
 | algorithm.hnsw.ef      | integer | (Optional) Search scope in building.                                                                                  |

+## Limitations
+- The index is constructed and persisted using a memory map file (mmap) instead of PostgreSQL's shared buffer.
+As a result, physical replication or logical replication may not function correctly.
+Additionally, vector indexes are not automatically loaded when PostgreSQL restarts.
+To load or unload the index, you can utilize the `vectors_load` and `vectors_unload` commands.
+- The filtering process is not yet optimized.
+To achieve optimal performance, you may need to manually experiment with different strategies.
+For example, you can try searching without a vector index or implementing post-filtering techniques like the following query: `select * from (select * from items ORDER BY embedding <-> '[3,2,1]' LIMIT 100 ) where category = 1`.
+This involves using approximate nearest neighbor (ANN) search to obtain enough results and then applying filtering afterwards.

 ## Why not a specialty vector database?